shricodev/Java-Encoder-Decoder/README.md

 This is a simple JAVA program that uses One Time Pad.
 The encyption here cannot be cracked because everytime it uses different key.

-It requires the use of One Time pre shared key of the same size the message being sent.
-In this technique plaintext is paired with random pre shared key (One Time Pad).
+It requires the use of key of the same size the message being sent.

 ## Usage